What Is the Most Common Shoulder Injury from a Car Accident

 If you’ve recently been in a car accident and instead of saving 15% on car insurance by switching to Geico you ended up with shoulder pain, then read on!
 There can be multiple causes of shoulder pain after a car accident.
 Some causes are from the trauma itself, while others are more of a sleeping dog that become aggravated due to the accident.
-Here are some of the most common causes and what to do in each case:
+Here are some of the most common areas of shoulder pain and shoulder injuries related to car accidents and what to do in each case:

 The rotator cuff consists of 4 muscles and tendons that control how the humerus (arm bone) fits into the shoulder blade.
 These 4 muscles are the supraspinatus, infraspinatus, subscapularis and teres minor.
 The supraspinatus is the most common of the 4 to be torn or to undergo degeneration (tendinopathy).
 A rotator cuff tear is characterized by a specific appearance and palpation on examination, and also with significant muscular weakness.
 Diagnosis of a rotator cuff tear requires a thorough exam and sometimes some further imaging such as an MRI or diagnostic ultrasound.
 A full thickness rotator cuff tear will require surgery, while a conservative trial of care may be a potential option for partial tears.
 The goal in that case would be to avoid further injury but also loading the tendons in a stable and controlled way through rehabilitative exercises.
 Rotator cuff tendonopathy results from a trauma or repetitive injury that leads to degeneration or “fraying” of one or more of the rotator cuff tendons.
 Tendinopathies are difficult to treat because there is a constant balance of loading the tendons enough for repair to occur and reaggravating them, causing inflammation and pain.
 With that said, they can be treated conservatively stabilization exercises in combo with specific loading exercises as the tendons progressing through the healing stages.